Is your job ad pushing away top talent? How to attract disabled professionals

 How to attract talents with disabilities?

-What we need to do is to go to the place where Thomas is supposed to meet his future recruiter for the first time: JOB ADS.
+What we need to do is to go to the place where Thomas is supposed to meet his future recruiter for the first time: job ads!

 Job ads are the place where job-seekers get input and form their first impression of the company.
 Job ads play a mediational role between the company and potential candidates and have a great role in job applicants’ decision to apply for the job.
-The information presented in a job advertisement is important for job applicants to form a clear image of the company and whether or not they would feel like they belong.
+The information presented in a job advertisement is important for job applicants to form a clear image of the company and whether or not they would feel like a match.

 How to make your communication disability wise?

 But non-inclusion can go deeper than that.
 Thomas and other professionals with disabilities have had to work extra hard against preconceptions and stereotypes about disabled employees.
-Studies show that employees with disabilities are often perceived to be less reliable, more costly and less productive than abled team members – but these perceptions are not rooted in accuracy, rather they’re stereotypes.
-Thomas is acutely aware of such stereotypes, so when a job ad specifies that the company is looking for a “reliable professional” with “flexible availability” to complete “challenging and demanding tasks”, Thomas knows that the recruiter did not picture a person using crutches like him for the job.
+Studies show that employees with disabilities are often perceived to be less reliable, more costly, and less productive than abled team members – but these perceptions are not rooted in accuracy, rather they’re stereotypes.

 It so happens that Thomas would have been one of the best candidates for the position.
 The company has now missed out on having the chance to interview him and many others like him.